 I walked through the arcades around the edge of the courtyard, which contained rows of shrines, like this one:

 Next I veered up the steps to the graveyard stretching over the hillside.
-Up here it’s peaceful but often quite deserted so can be a bit unsettling, especially if you are on your own.
 I stopped to look at the details on some of the graves, including statues of pensive and forlorn angels.

 Some graves also have images or pictures of the people buried here.
 Many of these are by Filippo Severati, who developed an unprecedented technique of glazed painting which was long-lasting and resistant to the atmosphere.